 Stephen C. Schoonover, M.D., Partner

 Dr. Stephen C. Schoonover is currently the President of Schoonover Associates, LLC, an organization that focuses on leadership development and competency-based talent management solutions.
-Dr. Schoonover has been providing consulting services in this area for over 30 years with organizations in virtually all business sectors, specializing in leadership and executive development, strategic human resource consulting, competency model building, assessment capabilities, and creating integrated talent management systems.
+Dr. Schoonover has been providing consulting services in this area for over 40 years with organizations in virtually all business sectors, specializing in leadership, coaching, executive development, strategic human resource consulting, competency model building, assessment capabilities, and creating integrated talent management systems.

 General Client Experiences